 We hope that any concerns will be resolved by informal discussions with the Head Teacher.
-If the situation requires a formal complaint about the curriculum, religious education or worship, a copy of the full complaints procedure is available from the office on request, as required under arrangements pursuant to Section 23 of the Education Reform Act 1988.
+If the situation requires a formal complaint about the curriculum, religious education or worship, a copy of the full complaints procedure is available on the website as required under arrangements pursuant to Section 23 of the Education Reform Act 1988.